Looking for a way to easily translate your videos to the wider world?

-Smodin is a website that not only translates text easily but also allows you to translate in real-time the subtitles of the youtube videos you are watching.
+Smodin is a website that not only translates text easily but also allows you to translate in real-time the subtitles of the YouTube videos you are watching.
 It’s a simple and free tool to quickly enjoy your favorite videos.
-Tomedes does the same thing.

 If you want to use the skills of professional translators for your video, Textmaster is a platform that brings together high-quality translation services.
 It provides skilled experts and specialized in various areas of content (marketing, journalistic, commercial…).

-Realizing the lack of an efficient and ergonomic subtitling translation tool for video creators, we at Checksub have been working for 4 years on a subtitling translator that brings together the best technologies on the market:
+Realizing the lack of efficient subtitling translation tool for video creators, we have been working for 4 years on a subtitling translator that brings together the best technologies on the market:

 - The best speech recognition and machine translation APIs to analyze your video